Market Segmentation Trees: Methodology

-Second, we take advantage of {\em warm-starts} to reduce the number of gradient descent iterations needed to fit the response models as part of the split selection optimization problem of Eq. (\ref{eqn:greedy}).
-Specifically, for a given split, the parameter estimates of the parent's response model are provided as initial conditions for the gradient descent algorithm when fitting the response models of each of its children.
+Second, we use the parameter estimates of the parent's response model as a {\em warm-start} to reduce the number of gradient descent iterations needed to fit the children's response models as part of the split selection optimization problem of Eq. (\ref{eqn:greedy}).
 Among all response models computed in the tree, parent nodes are arguably the most similar and informative estimates available.
-Moreover, this strategy evaluates and discards uninformative splits quickly, since in these cases the children's response model parameters are likely to be very similar to those of their parent and therefore training them requires very few iterations when warm started with the parent's coefficients.
+Moreover, this strategy evaluates and discards uninformative splits quickly, since in these cases the children's response model parameters are likely to be very similar to those of their parent and therefore training them requires very few iterations.
 Notably, we also apply a special warm-starting procedure when finding the optimal split point for a numerical variable.
 Any candidate split points for the numerical variable are evaluated in order of magnitude (e.g., ``$x < 1$'', then ``$x < 2$'', then ``$x < 3$'', etc.), and the response models corresponding to a particular split point are warm started with those from the previous split point.
 We find that the warm-starts significantly reduce the overall computational cost associated with learning the response models as part of the training procedure.